 2. Choose Dunlop Latex over Talalay Latex

 Dunlop latex mattresses are made of unprocessed rubber, and Talalay is created by processing the material.
 The main difference between them comes down to durability.
-Dunlop lasts longer because it is less processed and it's also denser than Talalay, which is one of the reasons it lasts longer.
+Dunlop latex lasts longer because it is less processed and it's also denser than Talalay, which is one of the reasons it lasts longer.